Model-based resonance tracking of linear systems: Implementation and numerical simulations

+Since the real system is not of the form (\ref{eq:lti_ch_state}-\ref{eq:lti_ch_output}), there is an offset in the estimated resonance that depends on $s_r$.
+The offset for different values of $\omega_z$ can be found as the root of (\ref{eq:ode_f_closed}) from Theorem~\ref{th:closed_general}.
+The input $s_r = [10, \; 18.6]^{T}$ eliminates the offset for all of the algorithms.

+In the simulation of the gyroscope, we set the disturbance and measurement noise variances to $Q = \num{4e-4} I$ and $R = \num{1.6e-7} I$, respectively.
+The estimation parameters were chosen following the heuristic procedure described in Section~\ref{sec:subsec_piezo}, resulting in $\gamma = 0.015$, $\hat{S}_0 = \num{e3}$ and $\mu_e = \num{8e-4}$ for the cRPEM and $\gamma = 0.0065$, $\hat{S}_0 = 50$ and $\mu_e = \num{e-6}$ for RIV and OA algorithms.
+We selected $C_\eta = 20 C$ for RIV and $C_\eta = 20 I$ for OA.
+In all cases, we set $N_f = 32$.
 We simulated the response of the tracking algorithms assuming step and ramp changes in $\omega_z$.
 The results are shown in Fig.~\ref{fig:gyro_sim}.
-The update with Rayleigh quotient was able to follow the theoretical values of $\tilde{\omega}_s$ closely, whereas the direct substitution showed a slight offset.
-In general, the performance of the algorithm with RPEM and the Rayleigh quotient update is satisfactory, even for systems with fast changing parameters, confirming the effectiveness of the proposed schemes.
+All of the algorithms yield similar results.
+The performance is satisfactory, even for systems with rapidly changing parameters, confirming the effectiveness of the proposed scheme.